carlograsso/tf-k8s-poc/README.md

 - ArgoCD Helm chart installation.
 - Deploy infrastructure overlay with ArgoCD.
 - Expose ArgoCD GUI to the public internet.

+# Benefits
+Implementing an automated approach to deploy and manage Kubernetes clusters using Infrastructure as Code (IaC) and the GitOps workflow offers several advantages:

+- Reduced Provisioning Time and Effort: Automation significantly decreases the time and effort required by the infrastructure team to provision and configure new clusters.
+- Minimized Risk of Human Error: Automated processes reduce the potential for errors caused by manual intervention, enhancing the reliability and consistency of the deployments.
+- Increased Efficiency Across the Infrastructure Lifecycle: Automation streamlines the entire infrastructure lifecycle, from initial provisioning to ongoing maintenance and scaling, leading to greater operational efficiency.
+- Enhanced Security: Automation and IaC ensure that security best practices are consistently applied, reducing the risk of misconfigurations and vulnerabilities.

 ## Assumptions and Prerequisites